publishpress/PublishPress-Capabilities/readme.txt

 == Changelog ==

-= 2.12.1 =
+= 2.12.1 - 25 Jan 2024 =
   * Change : Improved use of screen space on Capabilties tab panels
   * Change : In mobile view, scroll to panel for clicked Capabilities tab
-  * Change : Display right sidebar metaboxes only where they're relevant
+  * Change : Display right sidebar metaboxes inside tab panel, but only where they're relevant
   * Change : In Add Capability sidebar metabox, mention that new capabilities will show up on Additional tab

-= 2.12.0 =
+  * Change : Use 90% opacity for Capabilities tool tip
+  * Change : Don't display "This capability is" tool tip if capability name is already displayed next to checkbox
   * Change : Cleaner styling for capabilities assigned implicitly by Permission Group

 = 2.11.1 - 04 Jan 2024 =